vincent-labs/iterable_rb/docs/UsersApi.md

 Bulk update user data

 Bulk update user data.
-This will add the data if it doesn't exist yet.
-Data will be merged; missing fields are not deleted.
-Changing emailListIds, unsubscribedChannelIds, messageTypeIds through this endpoint will <b>NOT</b> generate unsubscribe events.
-However, the bulkUpdateSubscription will generate unsubscribe events.
-Also, note that there is a soft limit on the number of unique fields a user can have (default is 1,000).
-Types of data fields must match the types sent in previous requests, across all data fields in the project.<br>Note that bulk updates are processed separately from single-user calls (update, updateEmail, updateSubscriptions, etc).
-If the same user is modified using both bulk update and single-user calls made near the same time, the results may be inconsistent.
-It's important to use either only single-user calls or only bulk update calls around the same time for any given user.<br><b>Rate limit</b>: 5 requests/second, per project.
+This endpoint adds and overwrites user profile fields as needed.
+It does not modify top-level fields omitted from the request body. <br><br>If you'd like to merge (rather than overwrite) a user profile's top-level objects with the values provided for them in the request body, set <code>mergeNestedObjects</code> to <code>true</code>.<br><br>When updating an existing field, you cannot change its data type (the new value must have the same data type as the old value).<br><br>When adding a new field, remember that each project has a soft limit of 1,000 unique user profile fields (across all its users, with a field's uniqueness determined by its name and position on the user profile). <br><br>Iterable handles requests to this endpoint separately from requests to single-user endpoints (<code>update</code>, <code>updateEmail</code>, <code>updateSubscriptions</code>, etc.).
+For a given user, in a short period of time, only use single-user calls or bulk update calls.
+Otherwise, results may be inconsistent.<br><br>When updating the <code>emailListIds</code> field, this endpoint does not generate subscribe or unsubscribe events.
+The same is true for updates to <code>unsubscribedChannelIds</code> and <code>unsubscribedMessageTypeIds</code> (but these can only be updated by this endpoint in projects where the opt-in message types feature is not enabled).<br><br><b>Max size of request body</b>: 4MB<br><b>Rate limit</b>: 5 requests/second, per project

 ### Example
 ```ruby